 Disadvantages of Single Story Home

 - More expensive.
-Because you are building a larger footprint to accommodate all the areas of the house in one level, you will need more foundation and more roofing materials.
-Heating or cooling it also means more energy and higher costs.
+Because you are building a larger footprint to accommodate all the areas of the house on one level, you will need more foundation and more roofing materials.
+Heating or cooling also means more energy and higher costs.

 - Less privacy.
 One-floor living means that you are eye-level with the rest of the world passing by.
 Of course, if you live in the woods that may not be true, but one-story homes in neighborhoods may feel exposed and less private.